 Semantic Search & Knowledge Graph: How Google Understands Meaning

-Entity SEO is the Future: Become an entity in the Knowledge Graph yourself.
-Structured data, consistent NAP data, Wikipedia entries, and mentions on authoritative sites are the key to Knowledge Panels and Featured Snippets.
+• Entity SEO is the future: Structured data, consistent NAP data, Wikipedia entries, and mentions on authoritative sites are the key to Knowledge Panels and Featured Snippets.

 Imagine asking a friend: “What’s the name of the movie with the ship that hits an iceberg?”
 Without you saying “Titanic,” they know immediately what you mean.
 This is exactly how Google works today – and that is semantic search.